loicmarie/playground-8maVaWFU/markdowns/introduction_example.md

 In bitboard representation, sometimes we need **more than one bitboard** (we will see why later).
 In our case, the variable `position` has been added in complement.

+> _But how can I get the opponent tiles position_ ?

 And here is the **first trick**: If we want to know the opponent tiles position, we only need to make an exclusive or (XOR) between `board` and `position`.

 ```math